Can Midseason Records Predict WNBA Playoff Teams?

 • Use various dplyr, tidyr, and lubridate package functions to clean a data set for further use.

-Technology requirement: The activity handout requires knowledge of Quarto and the following tidyverse packages: dplyr, tidyr, lubridate.
-The activity will allow students to use these packages together to complete a more complex task.
+• R version: The activity handout requires knowledge of Quarto and the following tidyverse packages: dplyr, tidyr, lubridate, and ggplot.

 Data